l4e21/Combray/README.md

-`pbetween` Takes 3 parsers, and returns the result of the second `poptional` parses but does not fail if there is a failure `pfollowedby` parses, ensuring the second parser passes but only returning the first result `palways` parses anything except EOF
+`pbetween` Takes 3 parsers, and returns the result of the second `poptional` parses but does not fail if there is a failure `pfollowedby` parses, ensuring the second parser passes but only returning the first result `pprecededby` parses, ensuring the first parser passes but only returning the second result `palways` parses anything except EOF
-`pexcept` parses a character unless the given parser passes `puntil` parses into a list (using palways) until the given parser passes `preturn` returns t-state with a given bit of data
+`pnot` returns state unless the parser passes, which results in a fail `pexcept` parses a character unless the given parser passes `puntil` parses into a list (using palways) until the given parser passes `preturn` returns t-state with a given bit of data